MJimitater/Object-Detection/README.md

-# Object-Detection
+# object-detection_dogs_vs_cats

-Repository with AI codes for Object Detection:
+Repository with code for object localization:

-1) Image-Classification (CNN, single object) (to be yet added)

-2) Object-Localization (CNN,  single object, single bounding box)

-3) Object-Detection (CNN, multiple objects, multiple bounding boxes) (to be yet added)
+Object localization is defined as a CNN, classifying a single object and drawing a single bounding box around that object

 ---------------------------------------------------

 Dogs_vs_Cats_Localization_functional.ipynb contains code for
-  - classifying a single animal (dog or cat) on an image and drawing a bouding box around it
+  - classifying a single animal (dog or cat) in an image and drawing a bouding box around it

 ## Installation

 Prerequisites:
 Jupyter-Notebook
-Check import list in preamble of Dogs_vs_Cats_Localization_functional.ipynb for packages needed
+Check which packages are imported in Dogs_vs_Cats_Localization_functional.ipynb for needed packages

 Download Dogs_vs_Cats_Localization_functional.ipynb